 in addition to updating our website.

-Will the commencement ceremony take place this May?
+Will a commencement ceremony take place this December?

 Comprehensive website containing information for students, staff, and the community.